MicrosoftDocs/power-automate-docs/articles/process-advisor-processes.md

   - flowmaker
   - enduser
 ---
-# Work with of Processes
+# Work with processes and recordings

 Before you can use Process Advisor to visualize and analyze your processes, you have to: